 a) You are re-sitting an exam you’ve done before

-What time of year are the exams held?
-A Level and GCSE exams are held between April and June.
+What times of the year are exams held?
+GCSE’s take place in November and in the Summer.
+A Level exams are held between April and June.
+We also have a January exam season; mainly held at this time are BTEC exams and controlled assessments, but sometimes other exams/assessments can take place if teachers wish to have students sit them in January.
 University entry exams take place during October and November.
 Vocational course exam dates (where applicable) are decided within the department.
 Usually they take place in November or January depending on the course.
-You will need to liaise with your art teacher to find out when your art exams are being held.
+You will need to liaise with your art teacher to find out when your art exams are to be held.

-We usually release Summer exam timetables on Moodle (our elearning system) after the February half-term.
+We usually release Summer exam timetables on ProPortal after the February half term.
 Please ensure you check your timetable regularly.
 It is live and changes can occur up to the day of the exam.

-There may be other exams during the year but you will be notified in advance by your subject teacher, tutor and via Moodle.
+There may be other exams during the year but you will be notified in advance by your subject teacher, tutor and via ProPortal.

 Where can I find past papers?
 Copies are available on the following websites:

-You may bring your bag/ coat into the exam venue you will be directed by the invigilators whilst entering where to keep them.
+You may bring your bag/coat into the exam venue; the invigilators will tell you where to put them.
 We cannot guarantee their security.
 Any mobile phones, smart watches or similar devices must be switched off whilst in the exam venue.
-They must not be with you at your desk, if you do not have a bag to put it in you must hand it in at Student Services before your exam.
+They must not be with you at your desk; if you do not have a bag to put them in you must hand them in at Student Services before your exam.

 How long do the exams run for?
 The length of exams can vary between papers.
-Your Moodle exam timetable will include the duration of each exam.
+Your exam timetable will include the duration of each exam.
 How many exams might I have to take in a day, or a week?
 Typically, you may sit one morning and one afternoon exam in a day.
+However, you may sometimes sit exams back to back if you have more than two in one day.
 The board ruling is that you can sit exams up to six hours per day.
 What if I have two exams scheduled at the same time?
-If you have two exams scheduled at the same time on your Moodle exam timetable, you will receive a letter through your Tutor during Prep (before May).
-The letter will clearly explain which exam you will sit in the main venue and at what time you will sit the second exam.
-You may be required to bring your lunch with you as you may need to be supervised by an invigilator before your second exam.
+If you have two exams scheduled at the same time you will receive a letter, before exam season begins, clearly explaining which exam you will sit in the main venue and at what time you will sit the second exam.
+You may be required to bring your lunch with you, as you may need to be supervised by an invigilator before your second exam.
 What happens on the day of the exam?
-Seating plans are displayed outside the exam venue up to an hour before the exam begins.
-Your candidate number is used to indicate the row you will sit in.
-Morning (AM) exams begin at 9am and afternoon (PM) exams begin at 1.30pm.
-You need to be at the exam venue at least 20 minutes before the exam begins.
+Seating plans are displayed outside of the exam venue up to an hour before the exam begins.
+Your candidate number and/or name is used to indicate the row you will sit in.
+Morning (AM) exams begin at 09:00 and afternoon (PM) exams begin at 13:30.
+You need to be at the exam venue at least 15 minutes before the exam begins.
 Will my teacher be present at the exam?
-There is a possibility your teacher will be present in the exam venue until the exam begins.
-There will also be invigilators there so please put your hand up if you have any questions.
+No; teachers may be outside of the exam room before students go in, but they cannot enter the room at any time, due to JCQ regulations.
 When are results issued?
-A Level results are issued on 16 August.
-GCSE results are issued on 24 August.
-ID must be shown when collecting results.
-If you are not available to collect your results they will be sent out First Class by noon on results day.
-Once you have joined us, please ensure your home address is correct on the system.
-To change or check your home address contact Student Services.
-When can I expect to receive my certificates?
-Certificates will be posted to the address held on the college system in November and vocational course certificates in late August to early September.
-If you take a GCSE exam in November your certificate will be sent to your home address in March.
-How can I contact the exams department?
-The Exam Office is located opposite the Student Services Help Desk on the first floor.
-Exam Office opening hours:
+A Level and GCSE results are issued in August.
+For exact dates, please consult the Moodle exams page.
+Photo ID MUST be shown when collecting results.

 Students over 18 (on 31st August of start year)